 The Enterprise and Marketing OCR Cambridge National course is a very practical course with a close focus on enterprise and entrepreneurship, as well as applied skills and scenarios from the real world.
-Students will develop and build upon practical business skills through the design of an original product which meets a specific business challenge (this will be either designing a hat or a pizza brand).
+Students will develop and build upon practical business skills through the design of an original product which meets a specific business challenge.
 This includes market research, designing, scoping and costing products as they might in a real business.

 This qualification is split into three areas: Enterprise and Marketing concepts, designing a business proposal and marketing and pitching a business proposal.